Rangihoua Heritage Park

 First side-by-side settlement

-Rangihoua Heritage Park is the site of Aotearoa New Zealand's first planned European settlement, a place where Māori and Europeans learned to live side by side.
+Rangihoua Heritage Park is the site of Aotearoa New Zealand's first planned European settlement, a place where Māori and Europeans learned to live together.

 On December 22 1814, Marsden and three missionary families stepped ashore at Oihi and established New Zealand’s first missionary station, located adjacent to Rangihoua Pā.
 Three days later Marsden delivered New Zealand's first Christmas Day sermon at the site that is now marked by the Marsden Cross memorial.

-By 1816 Oihi’s missionary community was living in cottages and had commenced farming the small piece of land that they were originally allocated by Chief Ruatara.
-The mission was a place of many firsts, including the first European-style school and one of the first places where Te Reo Māori was written down.
+By 1816 the missionary community of Oihi was living in cottages and had commenced farming the small piece of land that they were originally allocated by Ruatara.
+The mission was a place of many firsts, including the first European-style school and one of the first places where te reo Māori was written down.

 As an isolated settlement, thousands of kilometres from the nearest European town, Oihi mission station had to be as self-sufficient as possible.
 By 1832, due to the unsuitability of the surrounding area for agriculture, it was abandoned.